 - Minimal chance for the tongue or lip to re-attach

 If your baby is having trouble breastfeeding or taking a bottle, they may have a tongue tie and/or a lip tie.
 This is a condition that can easily be overlooked and is easy for Dr. Warcup to rule out during a pediatric dental exam.

 Schedule Your Child's Pediatric Dental Consultation Today

 The best way to determine if a lip tie or tongue tie release surgery is necessary for your child is to schedule an appointment with North Texas Smiles as soon as possible.
 The sooner the tongue and/or lip is released, the easier it will be for your child to adapt to their tongue's new mobility.

 Dr. Warcup is highly trained to treat and help maintain your child's oral health from infancy through their teen years.
-Call our Fort Worth pediatric dental office to schedule your child's appointment today!
+Call us to schedule your child's appointment today!